 ENC With DNN

-They also use an AI-powered DNN (deep neural network) algorithm to recognize your voice and amplifies it to give it some vocal clarity and an increase in volume.
+They also use an AI-powered DNN (deep neural network) algorithm to recognize your voice and amplify it to give it some vocal clarity and an increase in volume.
 For an inexpensive TWS, this microphone system works well.
 Better than some more costly models.

 The 1More PistonBuds earbuds have a short stem style earbud design which I find very comfortable and also easy to pop into the ear.
 The stem is rather short compared to other models but the stem serves its function well and makes it easier to insert in the ear.